 Florida, with more than 4,200 species of native or naturalized ferns and seed plants, is the third most floristically diverse state in the United States.

 The Atlas of Florida Vascular Plants provides a source of information for the distribution of plants within the state.
 It also serves as a resource for the the Guide to Vascular Plants of Florida (Wunderlin, 1998; Wunderlin and Hansen, 2003) and for various regional floras, such as Clewell (1985), Long and Lakela (1971), and Wunderlin (1982).

 Records are based mainly on collections in the four major Florida institutional herbaria having the largest holdings of Florida plants: University of Florida (FLAS), Florida State University (FSU), Fairchild Tropical Gardens (FTG), and University of South Florida (USF).
-Additional records include specimens in the herbaria of the New York Botanical Garden (NY), Harvard University (A, GH), and the University of North Carolina, Chapel Hill (NCU).
+Additional records are based on specimens from several other herbaria, including Harvard University (A, GH), Marie Selby Botanical Gardens (SEL), the New York Botanical Garden (NY), and the University of North Carolina, Chapel Hill (NCU).

 The documented occurrence of a species in a county is indicated by shading of that county on the maps.
 The Florida keys consist of the chain of islands from Key Largo to the Marquesas Keys and the Dry Tortugas.
 Politically, they are part of Monroe County, but are phytogeographically distinct and are mapped separately from mainland Monroe County.

 The knowledge of the flora of any large region will always remain dynamic as new species are discovered and others disappear.
 Certain counties or areas of the state that previously were sparsely collected will undoubtedly gain the attention of botanists eager to fill in the distributional gaps.
 The authors welcome specimens to document the occurrence of new distributional records.